-Day 8: Trani Today we'll head to Trani and the Cantina Torrevento winery, (or similar) for a visit of the cellars, followed by a wine tasting and snacks of the local products.
-Tonight, enjoy a farewell dinner, with wine, at the hotel.
-(B,L,D) Day 9: Return to Boston This morning transfer to Bari airport for our flight to Rome and our transatlantic flight back to Boston.
+Day 9: Return to Boston This morning transfer to Bari airport for our flight to Rome and our transatlantic flight back to Boston.
 (B) Proof of Citizenship is required for all trips outside the United States.
 U.S. citizens require valid Passport.
 Passports are the responsibility of each client.
 PLEASE NOTE: This pre-departure itinerary is designed to give you an idea of how this itinerary is structured.
 We reserve the right to make any changes to your final itinerary if deemed necessary, at any time prior to departure.
 PLEASE NOTE: This is not your final itinerary.
 You will receive final documents (itinerary, tickets (if applicable), etc.) approximately 2-3 weeks prior to departure.
 Although we try our best to ensure that information is accurate at the time of publication, we are not responsible for any error, omission, misprint or liability that results from the use (or misuse) of this information.